 Dry eye is a condition in which your eyes are unable to produce the proper tears to keep the eye moist.
 Your tears may be evaporating too fast, leaving your eyes dry and scratchy.
 Or your tears may not have the correct balance of oil, water, and mucus to be effective.

 No matter what causes dry eyes, using makeup can make them worse.
 You should know which products to avoid and how to properly apply makeup to preserve tears.

-Certain makeup products can irritate your eyes and thin out your tear film.
-Here are some tips for choosing the best product if you have dry eyes:
+Certain makeup products can irritate your eyes.
+Here are tips for choosing the best product if you have dry eyes:

 - Use thickening mascara since it’s less likely to flake after it dries.

-- Consider using an eyelash curler instead of mascara.
+- Use an eyelash curler instead of mascara.

-- Avoid makeup removers that have oil or parabens.
+- makeup removers that have oil or parabens.

-- Avoid powder-based and liquid-based products, including eye shadows and foundations.
+- powder-based and liquid-based products, including eye shadows and foundations.

 Many eye makeup products come in contact with the membrane covering your eyeball.
 This is also called your tear film.